cihat-kose/restassured-practice-lessons/README.md

      ```bash
      mvn clean test
      ```
+   - The tests send real HTTP requests to the public Petstore API, so an active internet connection is required.

 2. **Generate Reports**:
    - Test results are generated in HTML (`test-output/SparkReport/Spark.html`) and PDF (`PdfReport.pdf`) formats.